RiceyPNW/Thomas-Rice-Portfolio/README.md

 # Personal Portfolio Website

 This is my personal portfolio website built to showcase my professional experience, data & business intelligence projects, technical skills, and certifications.
-It's designed as a clean, responsive site with a focus on readability and blue-accent styling appropriate for BI / data roles.

 ---